Introduction to Data Definition Language

 Example:

-Run the below lines of command in sequence to add a new column to the table, modify the type of the column, rename the column, drop the column and finally rename the table itself.
+Run the below lines of command in sequence to add a new column to the table, modify the column type, rename the column, drop the column, and finally rename the table itself.

 ALTER TABLE Employees ADD Department VARCHAR(20);